Gut-associated lymphoid tissue: T-lymphocytes

 Naïve CD4+T cells differentiate into Treg or various helper T cell subsets (Th1, Th2, Th17 or Tfh).
-In the gut-associated lymphoid tissue, the process of differentiation occurs via presentation of antigens derived from gut microbiota by antigen presenting cells such as dendritic cells or M cells in Peyer´s patches.
+In the gut-associated lymphoid tissue, the process of differentiation occurs via presentation of antigens derived from gut microbiota by antigen presenting cells such as dendritic cells or M cells in Peyer's patches.
 Typical process of an oral tolerance towards ingested food antigens can be described as continuous luminal sampling of antigens by DCs and their subsequent migration followed by priming of naïve T cells in mesenteric lymph nodes to become immunosuppressive T cells (Treg).
 Antigens received in this way ensure tolerance against them.
 Commensal microbiota activates immune response as well - in a way that protects host intestinal tissue from damaging it by immune cell reactions.
-The final outcome of T cell populations in healthy individuals differs from the spectrum of T cells resulting from acute infection or chronic inflammation.
+The outcome of T cell populations in healthy individuals differs from the spectrum of T cells resulting from acute infection or chronic inflammation.
 Inappropriate stimulation (typically by segmented filamentous bacteria - SFB) of chronic Th1 or Th17 cell response plays a crucial role in pathological damage to the host.

 Several novel gut-associated lymphoid cells have been described.
 They are of different origins and follow different maturation processes but share the same GALT role – to rapidly respond to pathogens and secrete effector cytokines.
 Such multi-layered protection systems highlights the susceptibility of mucosal sites to invading agents.
 The mucosal route is the most frequent way for entering of pathogenic infections into the host.
 Robust engagement of a variety of lymphoid cells patrolling the epithelial layer also reflects evolutionary pressure and arms race between immune systems and pathogens escaping its control.